-Each academic year, the Center for Graduate Studies offers a limited number of graduate assistantships.
+Each academic year, Graduate Studies offers a limited number of graduate assistantships.
 Assistantships draw on a variety of different skills and require a presence on campus.
 Learn more about graduate assistantships and open positions.
 For more information, contact Dr. Ryan Hudes.

 Hannah Gaston, of Bluff Point, New York, is a student in the M.A. in Museum Professions program.
 Before becoming a Pirate, Gaston earned her B.A. in History from Elmira College.
 She credits her love of history to her many childhood vacations visiting national parks and historic sites.
 With a desire to continue learning about history, culture, and society, the museum field was the obvious next step.
 Ultimately, Gaston hopes to inspire and teach other young minds through her exhibits and programming work in museums and cultural institutions.